shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 2\.
 License Grant for VODs

-The Licensor grants the Licensee a non-exclusive, worldwide, royalty-free, perpetual (for the duration of copyright in the VODs), irrevocable (as long as the Licensee complies with all conditions of this License), and non-transferable license to copy, adapt, remix, transform, excerpt, and create new works based on the VODs (resulting in Derivative Works), solely for the purpose of creating and publishing such Derivative Works on the Permitted Platforms, subject to all conditions in this license.
+The Licensor grants the Licensee a non-exclusive, worldwide, perpetual (for the duration of copyright in the VODs), irrevocable (as long as the Licensee complies with all conditions of this License), and non-transferable license, for which no monetary compensation is due to the Licensor, to copy, adapt, remix, transform, excerpt, and create new works based on the VODs (resulting in Derivative Works), solely for the purpose of creating and publishing such Derivative Works on the Permitted Platforms.

+This grant is subject to all conditions in this license.
+The permissibility of commercial use of the Derivative Work under this license is governed exclusively by the terms, if any, set forth by the Licensor in Section 3.f.
+Unless Section 3.f explicitly states that commercial use is not permitted, commercial use is permitted under the terms of this license.

 3\.
-Conditions for Use of VODs
+Conditions of this License

 a.
 Platform Restriction:
 The Licensee's Derivative Work may only be published, shared, or made available on the Permitted Platforms.
 Publication on any other platform is not permitted under this license.